tomh1lll/Long-read-genome-assembly/README.md

 ### Genome polishing and further assessment of assembly quality

-Finally, each genome is iteratively polished using the ONT reads (racon, 3 times) and CCS pacbio reads (pilon, 3 times).
+Finally, each genome is iteratively polished using the CCS pacbio reads (nextpolish).
 Each step is then evaluated using QUAST and BUSCO.

-* racon1
-* racon2
-* racon3
-* pilon1
-* pilon2
-* pilon3
+* nextpolish
 * stats_quast_final
 * stats_busco_final
 * busco_summaries_final